 Schlesinger Library on the History of Women in America, Radcliffe Institute for Advanced Study, Harvard University

 Julia greatly valued and admired the Schlesinger Library and all it does to collect and preserve materials relating to the culinary arts.
 Originally developed because cookery has been such a significant part of so many women's lives, the Library's renowned culinary collection of more than 15,000 books and numerous periodicals, pamphlets, and manuscripts now spans four centuries and includes rare and classic titles from around the globe.
-The Foundation supports the Schlesinger's Culinary Collection and the preservation of and public access to the personal papers that Julia Child donated, as well as the cataloging and digitizing of Paul Child's photos, which include pictures taken from the Childs' years in France and during the filming of The French Chef.
-The Foundation recently provided a grant to conduct a women's oral history project about the life and work of Judith Jones, Julia's longtime editor at The Knopf Doubleday Publishing Group.
+The Foundation supports the Schlesinger's Culinary Collection and the preservation of and public access to the personal papers which Julia Child donated, as well as the cataloging of Julia's books and memorabilia and the cataloging and digitizing of Paul Child's photos, which include pictures taken from the Childs' years in France and during the filming of The French Chef.
+The Foundation also made a grant to the Schlesinger Library to conduct a women's oral history project about the life and work of Judith Jones, Julia's longtime editor at The Knopf Doubleday Publishing Group.

 Smithsonian National Museum of American History

 An avid collector of books and a travel enthusiast, Julia enjoyed visiting and learning about various cultures.
 The SoFAB Institute documents and celebrates the food and drink of all cultures through exhibits, programming, and a range of media.
 SoFAB Institute comprises several divisions such as the Southern Food and Beverage Museum, the Museum of the American Cocktail, the SoFAB Center for Food Law, Policy and Culture and the SoFAB Culinary Library and Archive.
+The Foundation supports the research and development of an upcoming exhibit on food and cultural identity entitled, "A Defining Taste: Cuisine, Cultural Identity, and the Creole Migration."
+The exhibit will illustrate the great post-war Creole migration from New Orleans and other parts of Louisiana to the West Coast and other points along the nation's railroad lines where Creoles employed cuisine as a means to re-establish themselves in a strange place.
 The SoFAB Culinary Library and Archive contains over 13,000 volumes of culinary books, food and cocktail menus, pamphlets, archival documents and a growing number of important collections.
-The Foundation supports the acquisition and conservation of new and rare cookbooks at the library.
+The Foundation also gave a grant to support the acquisition and conservation of new and rare cookbooks at the library.

 Spoons Across America, The Dinner Party Project

 Julia was a passionate advocate for sharing the joys of cooking and the pleasures of the table with family and friends.
-The Dinner Party Project is an eight-week, family-focused educational program for middle school students.
+The Dinner Party Project is an eight-week, family-focused educational program for 5th graders.
 The curriculum includes seasonal meal planning, nutrition, food safety, table setting, etiquette, and cooking, all culminating in a dinner party to which students invite their families.
-The experience also deepens students' understanding of the value of community, family, and teamwork, as they build self-esteem and simply have fun.
-The Foundation helps support the Dinner Party Project at PS 132 Juan Duarte School in Washington Heights, NY, and has contributed to the Spoons' program evaluation project.
+The experience deepens students' understanding of the value of community, family, and teamwork, as they build self-esteem and simply have fun.
+The Foundation helps support the Dinner Party Project at PS 132 Juan Duarte School in Washington Heights, NY.
+The Foundation also supports Take a Taste with Spoons, a 3-session food and nutrition literacy program for third graders across 20 classrooms in New York City, serving roughly 500 students.
+Each lesson focuses on different themes elements of taste, healthy beverages and nutritious snacks providing opportunities for students to eat, cook and share food with their classmates and families.
+The Foundation has also contributed to the Spoons' program evaluation project.

 Julia had great affection and respect for public television and, in particular, WGBH, where The French Chef series debuted nationally in 1963 and ran for 10 years.
 Subsequent WGBH cooking shows which included Julia Child & Company, Julia Child & More Company and Dinner at Julia's have been aired and repeated ever since.
-WGBH continues to develop and support fine programming relating to gastronomy and the culinary arts.
-The Foundation recognizes the long-standing relationship between Julia and WGBH, its quality culinary programming, and recently supported a project to digitize and preserve newly discovered footage, primarily from The French Chef.
+WGBH continues to develop and support fine gastronomy and culinary arts programming.
+The Foundation recognizes the long-standing relationship between Julia and WGBH and its high-quality culinary programming.
+The Foundation most recently supported a project to digitize and preserve rediscovered footage primarily from The French Chef.

 The AIWF Foundation